Manuscript Submission FAQ

 Please forward the confirmation of your purchase to the Managing Editor (Kristin S. MacDonald at firstname.lastname@example.org) to receive a PDF copy of the published article.

 Q. What is the maximum number of graphics or figure files I can upload with my paper?

 A. We ask that all authors include no more than six to eight (6–8) figures in JPG or TIF format to accompany their paper.
 We encourage authors to consolidate findings and data appropriately, e.g., place related graphics panels together as one figure labeled (a), (b), etc. For further information on formatting and presenting data, please see the following resources: www.edwardtufte.com/tufte/books_vdqi and www.scantips.com/basics09.html.

 Q. Is there a limit to how many tables I may include with my submission?

 A. Please include no more than four tables with any submission.
-For additional tables, please upload the files as Supplemental Material to be readily accessible on the Scholar One platform.
+For additional tables, please upload the files as Supplemental Material to be readily accessible on the SAGE Publishing platform.